spencerwooo/torchattack/docs/usage/attack-evaluation.md

 attack = FGSM(model, normalize, device)
 ```

+!!! tip "Only the transform is applied to the dataloader, ==the normalize is left out==."
+    Note that the earlier _separated transform and normalize function_ here.
+Only the transform function is passed to the dataloader,

 And wrap the dataloader in the progress bar of your choice, [such as rich](https://rich.readthedocs.io/en/stable/progress.html).

 ```python